ravedaymond/PxbWriter/README.md

 ### JavaScript Setup
 All documentation is available in the pxbWriter.js in JSDoc notation.

 To start using the Writer, you first need to create a new Writer object.
-If you are choosing to not use certain HTML elements, substitute `$("")` for any elements not being used.
+If you are choosing to not use certain `<html>` elements, substitute `$("")` for any elements not being used.
 ```JavaScript
 var targetWriter = new Writer($("#target"), $("#target-cursor"), $("#target-mark"), 400, false, false, 0);
 ```